herbsjs/buchu/README.md

 - [ ] Deal with no default results (Ok/Err)
 - [X] Deal with async / await steps
 - [X] Use case examples
-- [ ] Doc - Documentation and samples for each feature

 ### Contribute